litestar-org/litestar/docs/usage/4-request-data/3-multipart-form-data.md

 ## Accessing Files

-In case of files uploaded, Starlette transforms the results into an instance of [starlette.datastructures.UploadFile](https://www.starlette.io/requests/#request-files), which offer a convenient interface for working with files.
+In case of files uploaded, Starlite transforms the results into an instance of [`UploadFile`][starlite.datastructures.UploadFile] class, which offer a convenient interface for working with files.
 Therefore, you need to type your file uploads accordingly.

 To access a single file simply type `data` as `UploadFile`: